All Episodes

 He's back tomorrow.

-In the meantime, don't forget Rush Limbaugh.com.
+In the meantime, don't forget rushlimbaugh.com.

 Everything you need is right there.

-1 800 282 2882 to the phones we go on this momentous Monday in beautiful southern Minnesota of all places.
+1-800-282-2882 to the phones we go on this momentous Monday in beautiful southern Minnesota.

-Hey Jason, Megadillos, you're doing a great job.
+Hey, Jason, Megadillos, you're doing a great job.

-Start accusing him accusing him of having a wide stance.
+Start accusing him of having a wide stance in the Minneapolis airport, right?

 There you go.

-You've still got the Senate Liberals, you've still got the National Republican Governors Association, you still have a number of Republican consultants and former Bush speechwriters like Michael Gerson that just don't get it.
+You still have a number of Republican consultants and former Bush speechwriters like Michael Gerson that just don't get it.

 They still think the way to defeat the Democrats is to be a Democrat.

-And you know, they look at this as a contest.
+And, you know, they look at this as a contest.

 How many Rs can we win this November?

-It's more than a contest, it's life.
+It's more than a contest.

-You need to look at this as as you're not following the polls, but you're going to change the polls and educate people.
+You need to look at this as you're not following the polls, but you're going to change the polls and educate people.

 And that's why, by the way, let me give you a perfect example.

-You go back a few months ago, uh, Bill, and you'll find people, well, I don't think we should drill in America offshore.
+You go back a few months ago, Bill, and you'll find people, well, I don't think we should drill in America offshore.

-Because of the leadership on the part of Rush and talk radio, but primarily elected officeholders in the House of Representatives.
+I don't think we should drill in ANWAR because of the leadership on the part of Rush and Talk Radio, but primarily elected officeholders in the House of Representatives.

 Now the majority say, darn right we should drill.